abrenaut/waybackscraper/README.md

     pip install waybackscraper

-To download one archive of google.com per year since the year 2000:
+To download one archive per year of google.com between 2000 and 2005:

     waybackscraper "http://google.com" -d 365 -from 2000-01-01 -to 2005-01-01

 To download the comics previously featured on Cyanide and Happiness:

     waybackscraper "http://explosm.net" -x "//img[@id=\"featured-comic\"]"